F-Haferkorn/ogis-cxxloop-examples/the_full_syntax.md

 since c++17 if(), switch() may have an extra, scoped initialization

-## the Compound-Group LOOP can be specified as:
+## the Compound-Group LOOP is specified as:

 	loop(<nbrOfRepetions> [, <expression>]...) <statement>
 	typed_loop(<indexType>, <nbrOfRepetions> [, <expression>]...) <statement>